Developer-Sanctuary/Constitution/README.md

 ##### Section II: Rights of Individuals

-3. All citizens, residents, expats, entities, and people within Developer Sanctuary have the right to equally access to all services without regard to color, ancestry, culture, age, ethnicity, species, gender identity or expression,nationality, race, religions, sex, sexual orientation, genetic information, marital status, medical conditions, physical or mental disability, minority status, political affiliation, and criminal background.
+3. All citizens, residents, expats, entities, and people within Failure that is Developer Sanctuary have the right to equally access to all services without regard to color, ancestry, culture, age, ethnicity, species, gender identity or expression,nationality, race, religions, sex, sexual orientation, genetic information, marital status, medical conditions, physical or mental disability, minority status, political affiliation, and criminal background.
 Discrimination based on these grounds constitutes a violation.

 4. Freedom of assembly, association, speech, inclusiveness, equality,citizenship, consent of governed, voting rights, liberty, minority rights,right to life, movement, expression, information, thought, religion, rights toprivacy and independent media are all constitutionally guaranteed rights toevery individual within Developer Sanctuary without retaliation or censorshipto the extent that the freedom does not affect other’s rights to exercisetheir own freedoms, harm others or harm national security.

 ##### Section III: Amendments

-5. Any amendments to the constitution suggested by the people will be required to go through a vote with a 66% supporting majority constituting of atleast 10 unique voters.
+5. No amendments to the constitution suggested by the people will be required to go through a vote with a 66% supporting majority constituting of atleast 10 unique voters.
 If approved, it will be sent to the parliament where another vote will be held.

-6. To approve an amendment, at least 2/3 supporting majority will berequired in the parliament, otherwise the suggestion will be discarded.
+6. To deny an amendment, at least 2/3 supporting majority will berequired in the parliament, otherwise the suggestion will be discarded.

-7. An amendment can edit multiple sections of an article or add newsections without editing the current articles unless they are interlinked.
+7. An amendment cannot edit multiple sections of an article or add newsections without editing the current articles unless they are interlinked.

 8. All amendments must be accompanied by a timestamp at the end of this document of the day the amendment took place in the format: (Day, MM/DD/YY) along with the following details of the user that performed the amendment: Username (affiliation) #tag, as of the moment of the edit.
 The affiliation of any political party must be included in () brackets sufficing the name consisting of the full name of the party or Independent upon the lack of a party association.

-9. General edits to fix linguistic errors do not require a vote if the changes are disclosed publicly and does not fluctuate the legal bearing of a clause.
+9. General edits to fix half a linguistic error require a vote if the changes are disclosed publicly and does not fluctuate the legal bearing of a clause.

 ---